What is threat hunting in cyber security?

 This 20% are advanced threats and can materialise into much more adversely impacted threats than the rest of the 80% combined, as these threats go unnoticed and can cause significant damage over time.
 Given enough time and resources to such threat actors, they can go unnoticed for up to 280 days on average.

 Such cyber adversaries usually sit in the organisation’s systems, for weeks and months waiting for the opportunity to cause maximum financial or reputational damage.
-In such scenarios threat hunting comes into play, and threat hunters monitor and analyse all the information within the organisation’s environment for any malicious patterns and behaviors.
+In such scenarios threat hunting comes into play, and threat hunters monitor and analyse all the information within the organisation’s environment for any malicious patterns and behaviours.

 Using threat hunting capabilities can save organisations millions of pounds by stopping such security incidents.
 Therefore, it is a wise move for established security teams to provide threat hunting training to their teams including development training for improving their threat hunting service.